core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 A group member can receive a message shortly after the group has been rekeyed, and new security parameters and keying material have been distributed by the Group Manager.

 This may result in a client using an old Security Context to protect a group request, and a server using a different new Security Context to protect a corresponding response.
-That is, clients may receive a response protected with a Security Context different from the one used to protect the corresponding group request.
+As a consequence, clients may receive a response protected with a Security Context different from the one used to protect the corresponding group request.

 In particular, a server may first get a group request protected with the old Security Context, then install the new Security Context, and only after that produce a response to send back to the client.
-Since a sender always protects an outgoing message using the latest owned Security Context, the server discussed above protects the possible response using the new Security Context.
+In such a case, as specified in {{ssec-protect-response}}, the server MUST protect the possible response using the new Security Context.
+Specifically, the server MUST use its own Sender Sequence Number as Partial IV to protect that response, and not the Partial IV from the request, in order to prevent reuse of AEAD nonces in the new Security Context.

 Then, the client will process that response using the new Security Context, provided that it has installed the new security parameters and keying material before the message reception.

 In case block-wise transfer {{RFC7959}} is used, the same considerations from Section 7.2 of {{I-D.ietf-ace-key-groupcomm}} hold.